 The idea that we can unite everything into one is wonderful, but we take it too far.
 Our unyielding commitment to "both-and" is the Achilles Heel of the Unification Church.
-We force the move from origin to union without a healthy division into subject and object partners.
+We force the move from origin to union without a healthy growing period in which subject and object partners can achieve maturity.

 Why can't one organization do evangelism along with all the other missions?
-It is because economic, socialcultural and interfaith activities are less demanding spiritually than is evangelism.
+It is because economic, social-cultural and interfaith activities are less demanding spiritually than is evangelism.
 Therefore they trump evangelism and it soon disappears.
 The fallen world is not a level playing field.
-You need to create a culture of evangelism if you want people to do evangelism.
+You need to incentivize witnessing; you need to create a culture of evangelism if you want people to do evangelism.